Feasibility of Federated Learning from Client Databases with Different Brain Diseases and MRI Modalities: Conclusion

 \section{Conclusion}

-This study shows the feasibility, practicality and effectiveness of using FL to train a single model across decentralised brain MRI databases, each with different input modalities and segmentation tasks.
-Our results show that federated joint training on multiple databases results in a \emph{single} model that can segment \emph{all} diseases and sets of modalities seen in training clients as well as client-specific models trained for a specific set of modalities and disease.
-Furthermore, it shows promising generalization to unseen clients with modality combinations not seen during training, and highlight the importance of the feature normalization method's choice to address data heterogeneity.
-We believe this study highlights the benefits of leveraging heterogeneous brain MRI databases for federated training and opens up future research directions in this area.
+This study demonstrated the feasibility and effectiveness of using Federated Learning to train a single segmentation model across decentralised brain MRI databases, each with different input modalities and pathologies.
+Our results show that federated joint training on multiple databases results in a \emph{single} model that can segment \emph{all} diseases and sets of modalities seen in training clients with performance similar to client-specific models tailored for a specific set of modalities and disease.
+Promising generalization to unseen clients with modality combinations not seen during training is also demonstrated.
+The study finally highlights the importance of choosing feature normalization method, revealing a possible trade-off between generalization to unseen databases or tailored performance for clients that contribute to training.
+Having demonstrated, for the first time, the feasibility of FL from clients with such diverse brain lesion MRI data, the study opens the possibility for real-world collaborative federations to be initiated for this application.